Keizaal/Keizaal/README.md

 - 1.1.<ins>**1**</ins> = An update that **IS** savegame compatible.
 - 1.1.1.<ins>**1**</ins> = A small hotfix that **IS** savegame compatible.

+You can find your current version of Keizaal at the top of Mod Organizer.
+If the version isn't listed you're probably using a pre-3.4.0 version.

 ## Troubleshooting

 <ins>**Wabbajack throws an error after authorizing through Nexus**</ins>